tomcritchlow/tomcritchlow.github.io/_posts/2020-02-20-narrative-strategy.md

 ## So What?

 To be honest I'm just getting started with this idea of narrative strategy - it's an emerging form of consulting that looks and feels very different from what I've seen before.
-It combines the talents of a consultant that can excel at writing, editorial and strategy with a market trend to value narrative brands and narrative individuals.
+It combines the talents of a consultant that can excel at writing, editorial and strategy with a market trend that values narrative brands and narrative individuals.

 Let's leave with some questions: